JohnTelford/bluesky.posts/docs/hype-cycle.md

 - During this phase, media coverage and public interest peak.
 Many organizations begin to experiment with the technology, leading to inflated expectations about its potential benefits.

-- About 50% of innovations make it to Peak of Inflated Expectations
+- About 50% of innovations make it to Peak of Inflated Expectations.
+The others stalled or dye on the assent to the Peak of Inflated Expectations

 ### Trough of Disillusionment: